-The Board of Trustees has three standing committees: the Audit Committee, the Nominating, Governance and Regulatory Review Committee (the "Nominating Committee"), and the Valuation Committee.
+The Board of Trustees has two standing committees: the Audit Committee and the Nominating, Governance and Regulatory Review Committee (the "Nominating Committee").

 • The function of the Audit Committee, with respect to each series of the Trust, is to review the scope and results of the series' annual audit and any matters bearing on the audit or the series' financial statements and to assist the Board's oversight of the integrity of the series' pricing and financial reporting.
 The Audit Committee is comprised of all of the Independent Trustees and is chaired by Mr. Knipper.
 It does not include any Interested Trustees.
 The Audit Committee is expected to meet at least twice a year with respect to each series of the Trust.
-The Audit Committee met twice during the fiscal year ended March 31, 2024, with respect to the Funds.
+The Audit Committee is expected to meet twice a year with respect to the Funds.

-The Audit Committee also serves as the Qualified Legal Compliance Committee ("QLCC") for the Trust for the purpose of compliance with Rules 205.2(k) and 205.3(c) of the Code of Federal Regulations regarding alternative reporting procedures for attorneys retained or employed by an issuer who appear and practice before the SEC on behalf of the issuer.
+The Audit Committee also serves as the Qualified Legal Compliance Committee for the Trust for the purpose of compliance with Rules 205.2(k) and 205.3(c) of the Code of Federal Regulations regarding alternative reporting procedures for attorneys retained or employed by an issuer who appear and practice before the SEC on behalf of the issuer.

 • The Nominating Committee is responsible for reviewing matters pertaining to composition, committees, and operations of the Board, as well as assisting the Board in overseeing matters related to certain regulatory issues.
 The Nominating Committee meets from time to time as needed.
 The Nominating Committee will consider trustee nominees properly recommended by the Trust's shareholders.
 Shareholders who wish to recommend a nominee should send nominations that include, among other things, biographical data and the qualifications of the proposed nominee to the Trust's Secretary.
 The Independent Trustees comprise the Nominating Committee, and the Committee is chaired by Mr. Zader.
-The Nominating Committee met twice during the fiscal year ended March 31, 2024.
+The Nominating Committee meets as necessary.